slatedocs/slate/source/includes/_documents.md

 Field     | Type |  Description
 --------- | ---- | -----------
-email     | String | Email of the person you want to sgn cc        | String | Your email or any email that want to get a copy of the document when signed
+email     | String | Email of the signer cc        | String | Email of any non-signing viewers that should receive a copy of the signed document